mwierzchowski/sun-ephemeris/README.md

 [specification](/etc/sunrise-sunset-spec.yml) with OpenAPI Generator.
 To optimize network traffic and avoid risk of abusing API usage rules, received ephemeris for is cached in Redis under a date key.

-**Please note**: Since, it is assumed that location is static configuration and never changes during service lifetime, location is not part of the key.
+**Please note:** Since, it is assumed that location is static configuration and never changes during service lifetime, location is not part of the key.

 Each day, shortly after midnight, publish scheduler requests new day ephemeris and schedules tasks that will publish